asc-community/AngouriMath/CONTRIBUTING.md

 It is highly encouraged to open an issue first.
 Once opened, follow the approach described above.

+### Types of issues

+Issues marked with `Proposal` are those suggesting ideas.
+If the idea is a good one and is going to be implemented, it is marked as `Accepted`.
+If an idea cannot be implemented any time soon, it is marked as `Not now`.

+`Minor bug` and `Bug` are applied to an issue after it's clear, that the behaviour is not desired. `Minor bug` is for cases, when despite that the behaviour is undesired, the impact is low (for example, in case if a simplificator doesn't simplify well enough). `Bug` reflects serious issues.

+`Opinions wanted` - anybody is welcomed to share their opinion on a subject.

+`Area: *` - a number of labels for issues, which are only specific to one of the wrappers: AngouriMath.FSharp, AngouriMath.Interactive, AngouriMath.CPP.

 ### Contributing details

 You might have some questions about the way you should write your code, or how you could call a function, etc. It is recommended to check the [documentation](./Sources/AngouriMath/Docs/Contributing).